radaniba/my_atom_settings/packages/python-jedi/README.md

 # python-jedi package

 	Python Jedi based autocompletion plugin.

 ## Features
-  - Autocomplete
+  - Autocomplete.
   - Goto Definition.

 ## Installation
-Either use Atoms package manager or `apm install python-jedi`.
+  -	Either use Atoms package manager or `apm install python-jedi`.
 Install autocomplete-plus before installing this package.

 ### Usage

-python-jedi uses python3 interpreter in your path by default.
+  - python-jedi uses python3 interpreter in your path by default.(i.e., by default Pathtopython field holds value python3).

-For python2 autocomplete go to settings -> check Enable Python2 and uncheck to use Python3.

-#### To Use virtualenv/pyvenv
-  - Add virtualenv path or pyvenv path in the settings(Pathtopython field).(eg:/home/user/py3pyenv/bin/python3 or /home/user/py2virtualenv/bin/python).
+  -	Enter the path to python executable in the settings(Pathtopython field) (eg:/home/user/py3pyenv/bin/python3 or /home/user/py2virtualenv/bin/python).

-  - Check 'Enable Pathtopython' option in package settings.

-  - Make sure you are giving the correct virtualenv/pyvenv path.
-Otherwise autocomplete won't work.
-Also for python2 virtualenv path to work, you must have checked 'Enable Python2' option.

 #### To Use Goto Definition
   - Use the keyboard shortcut `ctrl-alt-j`.

 ### Note

-- If you are not using virtualenv path, please uncheck 'Enable Pathtopython'.

-- The completion daemon is started on port 7777 - please make sure no other service is using this port.

-- The completion daemon is stopped appropriately, which was fully tested in linux environment.
-The package has not been tested under windows environment.
-It might be buggy.
+  - You may get spawn error if python executable is not in your path.
+To avoid frequent spawn errors -> enter the path to python executable in Path2python field (eg: /usr/bin/python3 or /usr/bin/python2 or /usr/bin/python).
+  - I do not know whether this extension works in windows os environment.
+But works in linux with python installed.
+Still if it is not working., please then create an issue and help in solving the issue.

-### Warning
+### Links

-Do not use it along with autocomplete-plus-jedi.
-Since it is originally forked from it, python-jedi may malfunction.
+  - This package => forked from [autocomplete-plus-jedi](https://github.com/fallenhitokiri/autocomplete-plus-jedi)
+  - Jedi library api reference [Jedi](http://jedi.readthedocs.io/en/latest/index.html).
+  - Regular expressions testing and debugging using [regex101](https://regex101.com).